-Under the Tax Act, dividends on Common Shares paid or credited or deemed to be paid or credited to a Non-Resident Holder will be subject to Canadian withholding tax at the rate of 25% of the gross amount of the dividends unless such rate is reduced by the terms of an applicable income tax treaty or convention.
-In general, in the case of a U.S. Holder who is paid or credited a dividend or deemed dividend, is the beneficial owner of such dividend or deemed dividend, and who qualifies for full benefits under the Convention, the rate of such Canadian withholding tax will generally be reduced to 15% of the gross amount of such dividend (or 5% in the case of a U.S. Holder that is a company beneficially owning at least 10% of the Company's voting shares).
-In addition, under the Convention, dividends may be exempt from Canadian withholding tax if paid to certain U.S. Holders that are qualifying religious, scientific, literary, educational or charitable tax-exempt organizations and qualifying trusts, companies, organizations or arrangements operated exclusively to administer or provide pension, retirement or employee benefits that are exempt from tax in the United States and that have complied with specific administrative procedures.
-The Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting of which Canada is a signatory, affects many of Canada's tax treaties (but not the Convention), including the ability to claim benefits thereunder.
-Non-Resident Holders should consult their own tax advisors to determine their entitlement to relief under an applicable income tax treaty or convention.
+Under the Tax Act, dividends on Common Shares paid or credited or deemed to be paid or credited to a U.S. Holder will be subject to Canadian withholding tax.
+The rate of withholding under the Tax Act is 25% of the gross amount of the dividends.
+However, in the case of a U.S. Holder who is paid or credited a dividend or deemed dividend, is the beneficial owner of such dividend or deemed dividend, and who qualifies for full benefits under the Convention, the rate of such Canadian withholding tax will generally be reduced to 15% of the gross amount of such dividend.
+The rate of withholding tax is further reduced to 5% if the beneficial owner of such dividend is an U.S. Holder that is a company that owns, directly or indirectly, at least 10% of the Company's voting shares.